 Here, activity refers to the main driver of the energy service demand - for the residential sector it is floor space area, people per household, and appliances ownership; and for services, it is valued added by the service sector.
 Intensity refers to the amount of energy service (e.g. space heating) needed per unit of activity variable (e.g. floor space).
 The activity variables are projected econometrically, based on historical data and linking to socioeconomic drivers such as GDP and population.
 For each end use, the intensity variable is projected using the historical intensity and adjusting, for each projection year, to the change in average end-user fuel prices (using price elasticity) and change in average per capita income (using income elasticity).

 In the specific case of space heating and cooling, the intensity projections are also adjusted for historical variations in temperature.
-The impact of climate change on space heating and cooling demand can be included as well.
-Based on the anticipated change in heating and cooling degree days due to climate change, the increase in heating and cooling demand is quantified (McNeil and Letschert, 2007).
-Existing policies related to retrofit and insulation on existing buildings are also taken into account, as a higher level of retrofit and insulation results in a lower level of energy service demand.
+Historical energy demand for space heating/space cooling and historical Heating Degree Day (HDD)/Cooling Degree Day (CDD) data is combined to normalise projections of space heating/space cooling energy demand, removing the impact of year on year volatility in energy service needs.
+The impact of climate change on space heating and cooling demand is included as well.
+Based on the anticipated change in heating and cooling degree days due to climate change in each region and under each scenario's temperature pathway, the increase in heating and cooling demand is quantified.